gbmhunter/MList/README.rst

 ========= ========== =========================================================================================
 Version   Date       Comment
 ========= ========== =========================================================================================
-v1.2.0.0  2014-10-17 List now supports the addition of nodes in the middle of the list, closes #8.
+v1.3.0.0  2014-10-17 Added List::NumNodes() method which returns the number of nodes in list, closes #11.
+Added ability to delete a node and added one unit test, closes #9. v1.2.0.0  2014-10-17 List now supports the addition of nodes in the middle of the list, closes #8.
 Added unit test that inserts many nodes, closes #5.
 Added ability to enable/disable debug printing, closes #7. v1.1.0.0  2014-10-17 List::Insert() takes an iterator as an input parameter rather than a integer position, closes #2.
 Removed '<=' operator overload and instead implemented '!=' overload for halting iterator for loop, closes #1.
 Added unit test for inserting two nodes into list, closes #3.
 Removed unnecessary dependencies from README, closes #4. v1.0.0.0  2014-10-16 Initial commit, basic List, ListNode and Iterator objects have been implemented with one unit test.